Current as of September 2017

 Training materials for Part B (School-aged children)

 Building the Legacy / Construyendo el Legado for Part B gives you 19 training modules in English and 8 in Spanish covering the major topics for school-aged children within IDEA 2004.
-Materials for each module include: a slideshow presentation, handouts for participants, and detailed background text, plus supplemental resources for trainers.
+Materials for each module include: a slideshow presentation, a trainer’s guide, handouts for participants, and supplemental resources for trainers.
 You can use these materials to inform yourself or to train others.